Please note: Dr. Quirolgico is currently not accepting new patients.

 Primary Care Sports Medicine, Rutgers-Robert Wood Johnson, New Brunswick, NJ 2018

 Quirolgico K. Fracture, posterior malleolus.
-In: Bracker MD, Achar SA, Pana AL, Taylor KS, eds.
-The 5-minute sports medicine consult.
+In: Achar SA, Taylor KS, eds.
+The 5-Minutes Sports Medicine Consult.
 3rd ed.
-Philadelphia, PA: Lippincott Williams and Wilkins; in press.
+Philadelphia, PA: Wolters Kluwer; 2020.

 Quirolgico K, Krystofiak J, Conway J, Como B, Altobelli A, Putukian M. Echocardiographic findings after abnormal pre-participation screening including ECG: A Division I University's 5 year experience.
 Oral poster presentation at the annual AMSSM conference on April 27, 2018.